 First, we simply do not respond to press requests on any open case.
 By “open case,” we mean any case that is in the investigation stage, the pre-trial stage, the adjudication stage, or the appeal stage.

 Second, we never contact the press regarding any of our cases.
 When other forensic linguists contact us to be part of a story about a high profile case or any case we have any involvement with, we simply refuse to participate.

 Third, we present case studies in some of our talks only after the case is closed.
 By “closed,” we mean any case that has been adjudicated with a final verdict, is not under appeal in any way that relates to linguistic evidence, or whose investigation has ceased.

 Fourth, we discuss methodology and general principles of forensic science, including current problems in forensic linguistics, in our scientific articles, law review articles and with the press.
 We are willing to discuss ideas, not specific cases.

 Frankly, we think our policy is simply the ethical path in forensic science.
-We are stunned that so many “forensic linguistic experts,” whether through ignorance or narcissism, are more concerned with fame, attention and publicity than the potential harm to a case or investigation.
+We are stunned that so many “forensic linguistic experts,” whether through ignorance or narcissism, are more concerned with fame, attention and publicity than the potential harm to a case or investigation caused by publicity.

 Since we do not seek out publicity and refuse to talk about open cases, ALIAS Technology LLC may be less well-known than other consulting services.
 We don’t mind.
 When you find us, we both know that you are serious about the legal and ethical responsibilities of police work, personnel decisions, security investigations and lawyering.
 Thank you!

 We don’t provide a lot of flash.
 We don’t manufacture cases or controversies so we can “report our results” to Internet “journalists.”
 We don’t work for “journalists” who are simply trying to manufacture a controversy or conspiracy, without really caring about the state of forensic science in the United States.